Information You Can Find in Our Guide:

 Your doctor might also recommend you make some adjustments to your lifestyle.
 For example, you may be required to cut out alcoholic and caffeinated drinks.
 Additionally, drinking plain water instead of other drink choices could help to prevent incontinence.
 Physical limitations might also need to be imposed, such as avoiding lifting or carrying any heavy items.
 Certain foods, such as spicy dishes or citrus fruits, can act as bladder irritants.
 Your doctor might ask you to keep these out of your diet.
 If you smoke, constant coughing could be putting extra strain on your bladder, and it is important to stop as soon as possible.
 If you are overweight, this could also cause extra pressure on your bladder.
-You might be required to lose a certain amount of weight to help alleviate the strain that might be contributing to your incontinence.
+You might be encouraged to lose a certain amount of weight to help alleviate the strain that might be contributing to your incontinence.

 There are a number of drugs you may be prescribed to help treat urge incontinence.
 However, many of them are anticholinergics, which can have unpleasant side effects.
 As a result, your doctor is more likely to recommend pelvic floor strengthening, scheduling and lifestyle changes before prescribing medication.